ietf-wg-alto/draft-ietf-alto-path-vector/services.md

   be included in the `dependent-vtags`.
 If `persistent-entity-id` is requested, the version tags of the dependent resources that MAY expose the entities in the response MUST also be included.
 The PropertyMapData has one member for each ANEName that appears in the Path Vector part, which is an entity identifier belonging to the self-defined entity domain as defined in Section 5.1.2.3 of
   {{I-D.ietf-alto-unified-props-new}}.
 The EntityProps has one member for each property requested by the ALTO client if applicable.

 If the `start` parameter is not present, the Path Vector part MUST be the first part in the multipart response.
+If any part is NOT present, the client MUST discard the received information and send another request if necessary.

 Example: Consider the network in {{fig-dumbbell}}.
 The response of the example